 These procedures were used to build a lattice translator.
 The translator allows the user to define rules using triangular or hexagonal meshes.
 Then, it translates them to the original syntax using square rules that can be executed by CD++.
 The specification language was extended to provide a different way of referencing the neighboring cells.
-The new specification syntax is depicted in Figure 35.
+The new specification syntax is depicted in the following figure.

 Figure 35.
-Relative positions of the neighbors in the different geometries.
+Relative position of the neighbors in the different geometry.